grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 {{< figure src="machine-box-landing.gif" >}}

 After setting up a free account with MachineBox, getting the model trained was really straight forward.
-I used `docker-compose` to set up the box in a container.
+I used `docker-compose` to set up the box in a container and exported my `MB_KEY` in my shell environment.
+After a `docker-compose up` the container was running and I was able to access the box at `http://localhost:8083` and view the Objectbox documentation.

 ```yaml
 version: '3'